upasadena/interactive-cyoa-tutorial/docs/mechanics/points-and-scores.md

 a user does not have a surplus of that Point, such that using them on a Choice would bring them into the negatives, then the Choice can not be selected.

+!!! tip

+    You should use this option sparingly, many people (myself included) try to get themselves into debt before having to decide on drawbacks to make up for it.

 ![](../images/50_positive_score.png)

 #### Add a + or - in front of the scores